Investment on the route down, what can go wrong!

 Tax free cash

 This total 26% in a money fund means if you decide to take your lump sum at any point before your expected retirement, the cash is there to pay it.
-This removes the risk you need to sell 25% of your total pot to pay your cash lump sum at a bad time.
+This reduces the risk you need to sell 25% of your total pot to pay your cash lump sum at a bad time.

 Why is this approach different to current default funds?